-- 1. Environmental footprint how can the 'environmental footprint' of our projects/programme be reduced?
-For example through efficient lighting and appliances, appropriate heating/cooling levels, installation of solar panels, fuel efficient vehicles, efficient vehicle use, clustering of meetings to reduce travel, insulation of buildings, environmentally friendly construction, water conservation and harvesting, appropriate resource use: reduce, re-use, recycle. - 2.
+- Environmental footprint how can the 'environmental footprint' of our projects/programmes be reduced?
+Some of the ways in which we can do this are: using efficient lighting and appliances, installation of solar panels, fuel efficient vehicles, clustering of meetings to reduce travel, insulation of buildings, environmentally friendly construction, water conservation and harvesting, appropriate resource use - reduce, re-use, recycle. - 2.
 Environmental risks, hazards and enhancement how can potential risks to the environment or environmental hazards to communities be reduced?
-For example, correct handling of medical waste and effluent, efficient use of limited ground-water supplies, measured use of environmental products for livelihood activities, seeking to use firewood efficiently or changing to other cooking energy sources.
+For example, correct handling of medical waste and effluent, efficient use of limited ground-water supplies, seeking to use firewood efficiently or changing to other cooking energy sources.
 Are there opportunities to enhance the environment?
-For example planting shade trees, clearing rubbish and debris, creating more pleasant living or working spaces which are environmentally friendly. - 3.
-Environmental sustainability, DID and mainstream programmes how women, men, girls and boys with disabilities are included in mainstream environmental programmes and local and national committees to ensure people with disabilities can contribute to and benefit from sustainable development opportunities.

-- 4. Disability activism, DPOs and environmental sustainability are people with disabilities able to exercise their right to be part of debate, advocacy and responsibility within their communities on environmental issues are DPOs and self-help groups included and aware of community training and forums on issues related to the environment that affect their lives and is information available to them in accessible formats? - 5.
+For example, can we plant shade trees or clear rubbish and debris? - 3.
+Environmental sustainability, DID and mainstream programmes how women, men, girls and boys with disabilities can contribute to and benefit from sustainable development opportunities.
+For example, are they included in mainstream environmental programmes and local and national committees? - 4.
+Disability activism, DPOs and environmental sustainability are people with disabilities able to exercise their right to be part of debate, advocacy and responsibility within their communities on environmental issues?
+Are DPOs and self-help groups included and aware of community training and forums on issues related to the environment that affect their lives?
+Is information available to them in accessible formats? - 5.
 Creating networks and alliances for environmental activities are we aware of the key actors that our programmes and local DPOs should engage with to promote environmental sustainability and environmental enhancement in DID activities?

 For further information and support please contact David Lewis, Coordinator Environmental Stewardship working Group.
-Email: david.lewis@cbm.org

-Linked with the growing threats brought by climate change is the emergence of actions for building community based climate change adaptation, disaster risk management and disaster risk reduction as part of wider development.
-All these actions are closely linked and aimed at assisting local communities to develop resilient livelihoods and improved access to and use of scarce resources in the face of climate change, together with mitigating against and lowering the impact of disasters.
+Email: david.lewis@cbm.org connected.
+They are aimed at assisting local communities to develop resilient livelihoods and improved access to and use of scarce resources in the face of climate change, and to mitigate against and lower the impact of disasters.